Great Rides: Down the Rhine

 After a few days in France we were back in Germany.
 I was struck by the prevalence of e-bikes.
 One gentleman, after examining our loaded bikes when we explained where we were going, looked at us incredulously and said: “But you have no motor!”

 It was fantastic to see how the combination of e-bikes and extensive traffic-free cycle networks keeps people cycling.
-I was particularly impressed by what we termed the ‘silver pelotons’ – small groups in their seventies and eighties, meandering around town together.
+I was particularly impressed by what we termed the ‘silver pelotons’ – small groups in their 70s and 80s – meandering around town together.
 Imagine what that does for the health of a nation!

 History and industry